Connect with us

 On Wednesday, he had Michelle Baragona, NEMCC’s vice president of instruction, in tow.
 She’d driven 20 minutes from NEMCC’s main campus in Booneville.
 Since fall 2017, she has overseen NEMCC’s prison education programs, which are part of a growing movement in Mississippi and across the country.
 Boosted in part by research that has shown that prison education reduces recidivism, more colleges and universities are offering classes in prison.

-Now, as the federal is preparing to make federal financial aid once again available to people starting July 1, these programs are primed to explode in partnership with the Mississippi Department of Corrections.
+Now, as the federal government is preparing to make federal financial aid once again available to incarcerated people starting July 1, these programs are primed to explode in partnership with the Mississippi Department of Corrections.
 Key stakeholders are on board: In interviews, Burl Cain, the MDOC commissioner, has correctly linked the availability of jobs for formerly incarcerated people, which prison education can help them get, to reduced recidivism.

-In the quiet, -conditioned trailer, Stone was hoping his students could, just for an hour, find some reprieve from prison.
+In the quiet, air-conditioned trailer, Stone was hoping his students could, just for an hour, find some reprieve from prison.
 Or at least, from their often sweltering hot living pods, which on Wednesday were burning up in the 84-degree heat.
 All 295 students at this facility can take classes, as long as they have a GED.

 “This is much better than the old room,” Stone said.
 “By a long, long shot.”